-Horticulture & Business Management is your stepping stone into this dynamic, innovative and international business!
+Horticulture & Business Management programme at HAS University of Applied Sciences is your stepping stone into this dynamic, innovative and international business!
 It brings you all the knowledge and skills you need for a bright future in a wonderful green business.
 The curriculum is comprehensive with both technical and business subjects.
 You will discover the world of plants, including biology, cultivation techniques and refinement, and learn about the complete chain, from producer to consumer, with subjects that include business and farm economics, management, and marketing.

 Just one year ago HAS University of Applied Sciences remodeled its 2 hectare university garden where you can find a large collection of plants, flowers, trees, shrubs and other sorts of vegetation.
 HAS has its own greenhouses (1500 m2) and eight high-tech climate chambers, called the Centre of Growing Concepts.